 }

 I'm using the latter approach starting with 2 argument sets.
 The main advantage is that concern of testing bad arguments for methodA here addressed in one test instead of three, so you always have at least less semantic clutter.
-And starting with 3-4 argument sets you have also less syntactic clutter which is even better!
+And starting with 3-4 argument sets you have also less syntactic clutter which is even better!The second use case is to use Data Providers to provide test instances.
+This can be very useful when you're going to test interface contract or some common abstract superclass functionality while using several different realizations.

 For example you can have SetTest class intended to test some common for all sets functionality (for example that they can not contain more than one same element).
 Then it can look like this: